 French IEP students spend a semester at the University of Technology of Compiègne in France.
-Students then complete a six-month paid internship at an engineering firm in France or in French-speaking Canada or Switzerland.
+Students then complete a six-month paid internship (paid either by the company or scholarship) at an engineering firm in France or in French-speaking Canada or Switzerland.

 The country that gave us the BMW, high-speed trains and other engineering feats is a perfect place to learn cutting-edge engineering.
 Students in the German engineering program rub shoulders with some of the world’s most respected engineers and spend time in a country centrally located in Europe.

-Students in the German IEP spend a semester at the Braunschweig University of Technology in Germany.
-Students then hold a paid internship at an engineering firm.
+Students in the German IEP spend a semester at the Braunschweig University of Technology or Technische Universität Darmstadt in Germany.
+Students then hold a paid internship (paid either by the company or scholarship) at an engineering firm.
 Students have previously interned at BMW, ZF, Züblin, Lufthansa Technik and many others.

 Launched in fall 2013, the Italian IEP brings students to beautiful Italy.
 With its engineers focused on quality and design, Italy offers aspiring engineers training for careers focused on innovation.